Filipondios/The-Mathall-Project/README.md

 <br>

-## How to Run Mathall 2.2.1
+## How to Run Mathall 2.5.0
-For both operating systems described below, there is a common way, which is to open the terminal and only run the following command (ALWAYS FROM THE DIRECTORY THAT THE MATHALL PROJECT IS LOCATED):
+For both operating systems described below, there is a common way, which is to open the terminal and only run the following command :

 ```bash
 java -jar "Mathall/dist/Mathall.jar"